 This begs the question about catalogs.
 Catalogs are one of the toughest parts of this business.
 The way that the manufacturers guard these, you would wonder if they really wanted to sell their products at all.
 Therefore, the ability to acquire catalogs and keep them up-to-date is a measure of the dedication of the retailer.
 We will always be happy to provide our regular retailers with catalogs.
 We will not spend hours on the telephone gathering a bunch of catalogs and then ship them to someone who has never bought anything from us before.
 Sorry, it just does not make sense.
 If you are serious about being in this business, you will take the time to contact the manufacturers and get them to send you a catalog.
 That is how we had to start.
 Now we get catalogs we do not even want!

-All retailers must fax us a current business license issued to them as an automotive products reseller.
-Included with this should be your name, address, telephone number, and fax number.
+All retailers must email us a current business license issued to them as an automotive products reseller.
+Included with this should be your name, address, telephone number, and email address.
 After we have this, you can start ordering.

 All purchases will be made by check or money order in advance or else via a credit card.
 No COD.
 For overseas customers making large purchases we also accept wire transfers.
 For individual purchases over $1000 we require a wire transfer instead of a credit card.

 We ship exclusively via FedEx.
 If you have a FedEx account we will gladly charge your FedEx account.
 (Compare this to the guy that gives you stuff for an extra 2% off and then chops your head off when he ships it.)
 We are glad to drop-ship product to your customer–just indicate that on the purchase order.
 If you or your customer needs something by a certain date, it is your responsibility to let us know when you need it at the time you place your order.